lexbor/docs/source/examples/styles/events_insert.md

 ## Overview

 The provided code initializes an HTML document representation, parses a predefined HTML string, applies a CSS stylesheet, and manipulates the DOM to insert a new HTML element.
-Here’s a breakdown of the major sections of the code.
+Here's a breakdown of the major sections of the code.

 ## Code Breakdown